SafiullahOmar/SafiullahOmar/README.md

-<h1 align="center">Hi 👋, i am Safiullah Omar Welcome to my software development portfolio! </h1>
+<h1 align="center">Hi 👋, i am Safiullah Omar ! </h1>

-<h3 align="center">A Software Enginner living in Germany</h3>
+<h4 align="center">A Software Enginner living in Germany</h4>
-<h4> a passionate full-stack developer with expertise in building robust web applications using a wide range of technologies.
+<h5> a passionate full-stack developer with expertise in building robust web applications using a wide range of technologies.
 With a strong focus on C#, TypeScript, ASP.NET core , Asp.NET MVC, Angular, JavaScript, and MS SQL Server, I bring a versatile skill set to every project.

 Throughout my career, I have successfully completed numerous software development projects that highlight my technical prowess and problem-solving abilities.
 From building scalable back-end systems to crafting intuitive user interfaces, I have gained valuable experience in various aspects of software development.